PayalUmraliya/FireworkAnimation/README.md

 Animation of fireworks like blast effect

-Animation using CoreAnimation framweork and CAEmitterCell
+Animation using CoreAnimation framework and CAEmitterCell

 ### Sample project output